Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: Introduction

-While our econometric model leads to a direct identification of the effects of major choices on marriage outcomes (the first question above), identifying the essential dependence structure of the unobservable components between major choice and marital outcomes (the second question above) requires confronting several additional challenges.
-The primary challenge emanates from the standard normalization requirements of underlying latent utilities within any polychotomous choice model.
-Specifically, in our econometric model, we normalize them by taking differences between the highest and second-highest latent utilities, and only transformed versions of the unobservable components of the choice model are identified.
-However, the key dependence of interest is between the untransformed unobservable components of latent utilities and the outcome variable.
-Because the unobservable marriage prospect factor resides within untransformed unobservable components within our model, we must introduce further structure into our econometric model to test its influence on major choices.
+While our econometric model leads to a direct identification of the effects of polychotomous choices on binary outcomes (the first question above), identifying the dependence structure between the unobservable components of the two equations (the second question above) confronts an additional challenge.
+The difficulty arises from the standard normalization required for identification in any polychotomous choice model: in our framework, latent utilities are normalized by taking differences between the highest and second-highest utilities, so only transformed versions of the unobservable components in the choice model are identified.
+The dependence of interest, however, lies between the outcome disturbance and the \emph{untransformed} latent utility shocks---in our empirical context, the unobservable marriage-prospect factor is embedded in these primitive shocks.
+As a result, the dependence parameters estimated in our copula framework capture rank-based dependence between the transformed unobservables rather than the structural covariances of interest.
+To bridge this gap, we build on results of \citet{siegel1993surprising} and \citet{rinott1994covariance} characterizing the covariance between ordered and unordered components of a multivariate normal vector.
+These results imply that, under joint normality, the absence of structural dependence between the binary-outcome shock and the latent utility shocks implies zero covariance between the outcome disturbance and the normalized latent utility difference arising in the choice model---a reduced-form implication of the structural null that is testable using the objects identified in our framework.